IanOlin/Softdes-Final-project/README.md

 # SPECTROGRAM TEAM 2
 We plan to implement the FFT by hand along with a couple of other music analysis libraries, as well as build it to handle real time analysis based on system out sounds.

+The current iteration plots the amplitude vs frequency of audio output.

 ##Dependencies
 ```
 $ sudo apt-get install python-numpy python-scipy